Pol-Robledillo/RobledilloPol_M17UF2R1/README.md

 # RobledilloPol_M17UF2R1
 ## **Game Info**
 This is the game I've been working on the past couple of months: *MAGIC LOOP*.
 It belongs to the roguelike genre, which means that each run that you play will be different from the previous one.
+Different from the roguelite genre, in this case you won't have any progress saved between runs.

 ## **Instructions**
-Go to the build folder to play the game or check the unity project by going into the Magic Loop folder.
+Go to the build folder to play the game or check the unity project by going to the Magic Loop folder.

 ## **Gameplay**
 When you start a run, your main objective is to defeat all the enemies in the floor.
 Once you've accomplished this, a portal will open and you will be able to escape.